The Evelyn Glennie Collection

 The Collection is undoubtedly the primary in-depth resource detailing the unique journey of Dame Evelyn Glennie.

 We have provided some information here, divided into categories, which you can scroll through below.
 Find out about the music Evelyn has commissioned and the concertos she has played in the performing career section.
 In the recording career section we’ve provided lists of Evelyn’s audio and video recordings that have been commercially released.
 The writing and print publication section details everything from Evelyn’s blog posts to her book contributions.
-If you would like to know more about the people Evelyn has worked with you should head to the colleagues and collaborators section.
+If you would like to know more about the people Evelyn has worked with you should head to the collaborators section.
 We list all of Evelyn’s awards and qualifications here.

 The above is only a small part of The Collection available through this website.
 Our aim is to transfer all of The Collection details from spreadsheets to a bespoke database.
 Many parts of The Collection will then be accessible to the general public.
 We are already in a good position to exhibit ‘themed’ parts of The Collection on location both internally and externally.
 Rather than solely listing facts and items, we are building on the ‘story’ of each part of The Collection.
 Our aim is for The Collection to be accessible for all people of all ages from all over the world.